joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 # Component Lifecycle and useEffect

-Today you'll be building a small app that demonstrates how `useEffect` works within the lifecycle of a component.
+Today you'll be building a small app that demonstrates how `useEffect()` works and how to customize when it is called.

-By default, components rerender when state or props change.
+By default, components rerender when state and/or props change.
 However, there are other times that you may want to trigger a rerender.
 For example:

 - When a component is mounted into the DOM
 - After another state variable has changed

-When using hooks, rerenders can be triggered by the method `useEffect`.
+When you are using hooks, rerenders are handled by the method `useEffect()`.

-> **Note:** Some examples are contrived; there are better ways to solve some of the app's functionality (making more components, passing props).
-However, to keep the examples simple and focused on the component lifecycle and `useEffect`, the app will have a lot of state in one component.
+> **Note:** Some of the examples are contrived; there are better ways to solve some of the functionality this app has (making more components, passing props), but to keep the examples simple, focused on lifecycle methods and `useEffect()` the app will have a lot of state in one component.

 ## Learning objectives

 - Describe the overall lifecycle of React components, from mounting to unmounting
 - Use effect hooks to run code when a component has mounted
 - Use the dependency array inside of effect hooks to propagate data changes to the view
-- Use `useEffect` to make a fetch request on component load.
+- Use `useEffect()` to make a fetch request on component load.

 ## Getting started